Number (sports): Ice Hockey

 One reason was that goaltenders increasingly followed the example set by the Toronto Maple Leafs' Terry Sawchuk after the NHL mandated that each team have two goaltenders in every game.
 In 1964, Sawchuk joined the Maple Leafs wearing 24, as the number 1 was already being used, but switched to 30, starting a trend of goaltenders using numbers in the 30s.
 Nowadays, some goalies have worn the numbers 40 and 41 in goal in addition to numbers in the 30s, with Anthony Stolarz wearing 41 for the Toronto Maple Leafs and Alexandar Georgiev wearing 40 for the San Jose Sharks for example.
-Also, seven franchises have retired the number 1—six in honor of players and one, the Minnesota Wild, in honor of its fanbase—making it unavailable.
+Also, seven franchises have retired the number 1—six in honor of players (Eddie Giacomin of the New York Rangers, Bernie Parent of the Philadelphia Flyers, Glenn Hall of the Chicago Blackhawks, Roberto Luongo of both the Florida Panthers and Vancouver Canucks, and Terry Sawchuck of the Detroit Red Wings) and one, the Minnesota Wild, in honor of its fanbase—making it unavailable.
 As a result, fewer goalies have chosen the traditional number 1 and instead have opted for more distinctive numbers, or numbers of their favourite goalies.
-Notable examples include Jacob Markström wearing 25 for the New Jersey Devils, Pyotr Kochetkov wearing 52 for the Carolina Hurricanes, Jake Oettinger wearing 29 for the Dallas Stars, Jordan Binnington wearing 50 for the St. Louis Blues, Joseph Woll wearing 60 for the Toronto Maple Leafs, Karel Vejmelka wearing 70 for the Utah Mammoth, Sergei Bobrovsky wearing 72 for the Florida Panthers, Dan Vladar wearing 80 for the Philadelphia Flyers, Elvis Merzļikins wearing 90 for the Columbus Blue Jackets, Andrei Vasilevskiy wearing 88 for the Tampa Bay Lightning, Juuse Saros wearing 74 for the Nashville Predators, Charlie Lindgren wearing 79 for the Washington Capitals, Jakub Doebs wearing 75 for the Montreal Canadiens, and Logan Thompson wearing 48 for the Washington Capitals.
+Notable examples include Jacob Markström wearing 25 for the Florida Panthers, Pyotr Kochetkov wearing 52 for the Carolina Hurricanes, Jake Oettinger wearing 29 for the Dallas Stars, Jordan Binnington wearing 50 for the St. Louis Blues, Joseph Woll wearing 60 for the Toronto Maple Leafs, Karel Vejmelka wearing 70 for the Utah Mammoth, Sergei Bobrovsky wearing 72 for the Florida Panthers, Dan Vladar wearing 80 for the Philadelphia Flyers, Elvis Merzļikins wearing 90 for the Columbus Blue Jackets, Andrei Vasilevskiy wearing 88 for the Tampa Bay Lightning, Juuse Saros wearing 74 for the Nashville Predators, Jakub Dobeš wearing 75 for the Montreal Canadiens, Logan Thompson wearing 48 for the Washington Capitals, and Carter Hart wearing 79 for the Vegas Golden Knights.

-The NHL no longer permits the use of 0 or 00 as the league's database cannot list players with such numbers, and in 2000 the league retired the number 99 for all member teams in honor of Wayne Gretzky.
+The NHL no longer permits the regular use of 0 or 00 as the league's database cannot list players with such numbers; beginning in the 2026–27 NHL season, however, the NHL mandates that 00 be used solely for each team's emergency back-up goaltender.
+In 2000, the league retired the number 99 for all member teams in honor of Wayne Gretzky.
 The last number to go unused in the NHL was 84, and Canadiens forward Guillaume Latendresse became the first to wear it at the start of the 2006–07 season.